cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Not sure
         - answer: No
   criticalthinking:
-    - statement: I believe what I see or read online.
-      responses:
-        - answer: No
-        - answer: Not usually
-        - answer: Sometimes
-        - answer: Usually
-        - answer: Yes
     - statement: I always check information I find online by searching for the same information in other places.
       responses: